DavidStewartLDN/Acknowledge/README.md

 Acknowledge is an app to save your achievements over your day.
 A lot of acheivements that we make day to day are usually lost in the noise of our busy lives; sometimes small, sometimes intangible but Acknowledge seeks to change that.
 With Acknowledge you can record day your acheivements and place where they fit into your lives.

-This coding project is being built by David Stewat with the direction of Julie McManus.
+This coding project is being built by a team of coders from Makers Academy, lead by David Stewart at the direction of Julie McManus.

 ## Try out the app now!